mrhugo13/TGMC-data-collectors-and-compiler/README.md

 # MAINTENANCE
-Just ctrl+f any stuff titled "NEW MONTH:" after the end of the month and make sure that the dates are accurate
+Just ctrl+f any stuff titled "NEW MONTH:" after the end of the month and make sure that the dates are accurate also with how this code works you'll have to make a new spreadsheet for every month, sorry not sorry.